larshnordli/acit-node-starter/README.md

 ## How to debug

-In order to run the app with V8 inspector enabled, simply run the server in debug mode `npm run debug` and use Visual Studio Code's debugger to attach to the running process.
+In order to run the app with V8 inspector enabled, simply run the server in debug mode `yarn run debug` and use Visual Studio Code's debugger to attach to the running process.

 ## Deploying to IBM cloud